Tuplanolla/adom-tas/README.md

 * a 2788-byte `unsigned int [697]` list of identified items and
 * a 188-byte `unsigned int [47]` list of identified books.

-### Making of ...
+### Making of ADoM TAS

-This section is supposed to be about insightful revelations about how things are done and some backstory of why this was made, but currently it's just a mess.

 June 2012 was when it all begun...

-...and that's it.
+...and that's it (more will be written later).

 #### Random Number Generator

-Recording what's essentially a nondeterministic finite automaton.
+The best way to record what's essentially a nondeterministic finite automaton is finding the sequence of inputs that result in the desired output.

-When writing a recorder the most important thing is entropy.
-Since records are basically inputs sent to the game the game acts like an automata: even the slightest difference can cause desynchronization.
-It's not desirable, so all sources of entropy need to be understood and controlled (since they're external it's not cheating).
+Eliminating entropy guarantees the same inputs always map to the same output, which is essential to avoid desynchronization.
+Practically it means
-The most important thing is finding out what kind of a random number generator ADoM uses.
+ finding out what kind of a random number generator is used, emulating it to predict how it changes and controlling external factors that affect it.

-(Rewriting is progressing here.)

-The GNU Debugger is suited for the task.
+The GNU Debugger is used to
+ create a controlled test environment and find out how the random number generator works.

 	[user@arch ~]$ cd adom
 	[user@arch adom]$ gdb adom

-Typical random number generators are `rand`, `random` and `drand48`.
+Commonly used random number generators are
-The `info functions` command tells which of them may be used.
+ `rand`,
+ `random` and
+ `drand48`.
+To find out which of them are linked with the executable the `info functions` command is used.

 	(gdb) i fu rand
 	0x08049380  random
 	0x080496d0  srandom

-The nonlinear additive feedback random number generator function `random` and its seed function `srandom` seem to be the only ones available.
+The nonlinear additive feedback random number generator `random` and its seed function `srandom` are found.
+Breakpoints set with the `break` command and
+ `ignore`d to
-Breakpoints set with the `break` and `ignore` commands and can be used to count how many times they're called.
+  help count how many times they're called.
-The `run` command can be used to start the process.
+The `run` command starts the process.

 	(gdb) b random
 	(gdb) b srandom